ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### VMware vSphere version
 {: #vc_orderinginstance-vsphere-license}

-* For vCenter Server with NSX-T instances, only vSphere® Enterprise Plus 7.0u1 is supported.
+* For vCenter Server with NSX-T instances, only vSphere Enterprise Plus 7.0u1 is supported.
 * For vCenter Server with NSX-V instances, only vSphere Enterprise Plus 6.7u3 is supported.

 #### Notes on upgrading to vSphere 7